OHSU-OCTRI/authentication-lib/README.md

 #### Webjars

 The authentication library uses bootstrap, jquery, and datatables libraries for styling and functionality.
 These are included as resources through webjars in the pom.xml file.
-The library also uses the webjars-locator library which manages versions of the webjars so that your application doesn't have to.
-To keep in sync with the authentication library, it is recommended that you do not include your own dependencies of these libraries but rely on the library to keep them up to date.
+The library also uses the webjars-locator dependency to manage versions of the webjars so that your application doesn't have to.
+To keep in sync with the authentication library, it is recommended that you do not include your own dependencies of these jars but rely on the library to keep them up to date.
 You can refer to any of the assets provided by the authentication library in your application code.
 Here is what is included:

 CSS:
 ```